Terry Melvin Sims: Crime

 On December 29, 1977, Sims along with three accomplices, James "B.B."
 Halsell, Curtis Baldree, and Clarence Eugene Robinson, committed a robbery at the Longwood Village Pharmacy in Longwood, Florida.
 Sims and Baldree entered the building, while Halsell and Robinson waited in the getaway car.
 Baldree went toward the back of the store to rob the pharmacist, while Sims watched the front door.
 They ordered the customers to enter the bathroom.

-At the same time, 57-year-old former U.S. Marine Corps soldier and World War II veteran George Pfeil, a retired New York City officer and the Seminole County reserve deputy sheriff, entered the store.
+At the same time, 57-year-old former U.S. Marine Corps marine and World War II veteran George Pfeil, a retired New York City officer and the Seminole County reserve deputy sheriff, entered the store.
 When he saw that the place was being robbed, Pfeil and Sims began exchanging gunfire at one another.
 Pfeil was shot twice, both wounds being fatal.
 Sims was shot once but managed to flee the scene.
 Sims fled the state of Florida not long after, taking refuge in California.
 There, in June 1978, he was arrested after a failed robbery.